Header

 Finances and Scholarships

-Scholarships within the Framework of the Swiss-European Mobility Programme SEMP
+1. Scholarship within the framework of the Swiss-European Mobility Programme SEMP for exchange semesters

-Students who do their exchange within SEMP normally receive a grant for their travel- and accommodation expenses automatically.
+Students who do their exchange within SEMP normally receive a scholarship automatically.
+It provides a contribution towards additional expenses incurred during the stay abroad.

 A separate application for this scholarship is not necessary.